 While still wet, I then groom the entire coat with a flea comb.
 I keep a small container of soapy water with a few drops of cedar oil.
 My little guys have long fur and I have found that using a hairdryer on a cool setting and parting the fur is a great way of catching any stray flea soldiers that escaped the soapy water and flea comb combination.

 Poor Rupert had the worst reaction to the bites, and his skin was more irritated than usual.
 As part of his de-flea bathing ritual, I gave him a green clay body mask to sooth the itch and irritation.
 It worked wonders on his skin, even though you can probably tell he wasn’t exactly impressed with the application!

-When I use the DE, I still apply some of my low tox flea spray with essential oils, but instead of adding it to the coat and wetting the DE, I put apply it to some snazzy little bandanas and place it around their necks.
+When I use the DE, I still apply some of my low tox flea spray with essential oils, but instead of adding it to the coat and wetting the DE, I put apply it to some little bandanas and place it around their necks.
 Flea fighting fashion!

 What if lox tox just doesn’t work?

 If the infestation is just too severe or your dog is really suffering, then a pesticide repellent may be your best option.
 You also have to weigh up the risks of other pests that you are trying to keep away from your dog, like the dreaded tick.
 If you are in high risk areas of ticks, then you may have little alternative than to use a good commercial chemical repellent.
 In these instances, I recommend that you look for alternative ways to reduce the toxic chemical burden elsewhere for your dog, whether in their shampoos, toys, bedding and the importantly, the synthetically-made chemicals around your home.
 You can also provide your dog with supplements that support the bodies ability to detoxify.